Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 RESULTS

 The project delivered a comprehensive understanding of the biological and environmental drivers of gill disease in farmed Atlantic salmon.
 A major outcome was the development of a robust panel of more than 90 gene biomarkers associated with gill health, identified through RNA sequencing and validated using high-throughput qPCR (Figure 1).
+Through the currently funded SAIC Aqua Gill project, this panel of genes will be further developed towards commercial application.

 Figure 1